 Put Mood-Boosting Superfoods to Use

 If you have a mild serotonin deficiency, there are some superfoods that may be able to help rebalance your brain chemistry.
 Goji berries and matcha can help reduce anxiety, while cacao is well-known for containing phytochemicals, which are the precursors/building blocks of serotonin, a.k.a. the “happy brain chemical.”
-Larger quantities of these superfoods are not necessarily better, and don't feel like you have to put in all of these ingredients at once—if you want to cover your bases, you can also use a superfood brain-boosting blend like Focus Boost!
+Larger quantities of these superfoods are not necessarily better, and don't feel like you have to put in all of these ingredients at once—if you want to cover your bases, you can also use a superfood body-balancing blend like Superfood+ Adaptogen Blend!

 Consuming healthy fat isn't important for your mood, but it is important for your brain to function well—and a happy brain equals a happy mind!
 A scoop of omega-rich chia or hemp is, quite literally, a very smart move.